Habib Iddrisu

 Habib Iddrisu is a Ghanaian politician who is a member of the New Patriotic Party (NPP).
 He is the member of parliament for the Tolon Constituency in the Northern Region of Ghana.

-Career
+Early Life and Educational Career

+Habib Iddrisu had his Basic Education Certificate Examination (BECE) from Sakasaka Junior Secondary School in the year 2000 and with his Senior Secondary School Certificate Examination (SSSCE) from Savelugu Senior High School in the year 2003.
+He studied Diploma Journalism and Media Studies from Trans African College in 2007 and Diploma in Security Counter from Murdoch University, Australia in the year 2010.
+He also had a Certificate in Human Resource Management from the University of Notre Dame, Australia and Diploma in Leadership and Management from Cambridge College International, Australia.
+While at parliament as a member, he proceeds to Ghana Institute of Management and Public Administration (GIMPA) where he attained his Certificate in Law and Governance as well as Certificate in Business Administration in the year 2020.

 Iddrisu, before becoming MP, served as the Deputy Executive Secretary of Ghana Free Zones Authority in charge of Tema enclave.

 Politics

 Habib Iddrisu is a member of New Patriotic Party and represents Tolon (Ghana parliament constituency) in the Eighth Parliament of the Fourth Republic of Ghana.
 Habib served as the second deputy chief whip for the majority side in parliament.
 In February 2024, after some changes to the Majority leadership, Habib was elevated to the position of first Deputy Majority Chief Whip.

 In September 2021, President Nana Addo Dankwa Akufo-Addo appointed Habib and eight others to the Board of the Agriculture Development Bank.
 He is also a member of the Ghana National Hajj Board, a body responsible for overseeing the organization of the annual pilgrimage to Mecca.
 In July 2024, Habib and five others were sworn-in as Board of Directors of Electricity Company of Ghana.